- 1. Introduction

 - U.S. Customs and Border Protection: An I-407 may be filed with CBP at a port of entry.
 If the CBP officer believes that an individual has abandoned LPR status, the officer may offer to allow him or her to enter as a nonimmigrant for a temporary period if the individual is willing to file a Form I-407.

-- A USCIS international field office or U.S. embassy or U.S. Consulate abroad: In “very rare circumstances,” one of these offices may accept a Form I-407, such as if you are a diplomat with a need to expeditiously obtain an A or G visa.
+- A USCIS international field office or U.S. embassy or consulate abroad: In “very rare circumstances,” one of these offices may accept a Form I-407, such as if you are a diplomat with a need to expeditiously obtain an A or G visa.
+A U.S. Embassy or Consular officer abroad will only accept an I-4507 with approval of the State Department in Washington, DC.

 The Form, at Part 1, Item 10 asks the individual to “state the reasons for abandoning lawful permanent resident status.”
 A typical answer is simply, “I do not live in the United States.”